All Episodes

 So what happened was James O'Keefe and the boys snuck in there.

-Well, didn't sneak in there, they just they arranged a luncheon, they posed as potential Muslim donors to NPR.
+They posed as potential Muslim donors to NPR.

 This back in February 22nd in Washington.

-They had the NPR Foundation president Ron Schiller, National Public Radio Director of Institutional Giving, Betsy Liley, talking with Ibrahim Qassam and Amir Malik, two people posing as members of the fictitious Muslim education center.
+They had the NPR Foundation president Ron Schiller, National Public Radio Director of Institutional Giving, Betsy Liley, talking with Ibrahim Qassam and Amir Malik, two people posing as members of the fictitious Muslim Education Center.

-We contribute to a number of Muslim schools, Orthodox Muslim schools across the U.S. And more recently we contributed to some universities, so our original uh we were founded by a few members of the Muslim Brotherhood in America, actually.
+So our original, we were founded by a few members of the Muslim Brotherhood in America, actually.

 So here is Ron Schiller, who is the NPR Foundation president.

-I mean, it's the same thing that we faced look as a nation when we didn't have female voices.
+What we all believe is that if we don't have Muslim voices in our schools on the air, I mean, it's the same thing that we faced, look, as a nation, when we didn't have female voices.

-The current Republican Party, the particular Tea Party, is fanatically involved in people's personal lives, and very fundamental Christian, and I wouldn't even call it Christian.
+The current Republican Party, the particular Tea Party, is fanatically involved in people's personal lives and very fundamental Christian, and I wouldn't even call it Christian.

-It's this weird evangelical kind of move to the Republican Party.
+It's this weird evangelical kind of move that the current Republican Party is not negative, but it's been hijacked by this group.

 I mean, it is so cliche.